search-rug/search-rug.github.io/_sprojects/andrikopoulos-1.md

 short: We are offering a series of projects under the umbrella of mining cloud cost awareness, that is, of software developers being aware of the costs of deploying and operating cloud-based software.
-supervisors:
+contact:
+  header: Supervisor(s)
+  members:
   - v.andrikopoulos@rug.nl
   - d.feitosa@rug.nl
 title: Mining cloud cost-awareness from open-source repositories
 types:
 - BSc